PipeOpsHQ/pipeops-k8-agent/docs/getting-started/faq.md

 **Why dynamic discovery?** Different Kubernetes distributions (K3s, managed clusters, vanilla K8s) deploy Prometheus with different service names.
 The agent detects the actual service name and port automatically.

-Other services (Grafana, Loki, OpenCost) are discovered once at startup because they don't need to be included in heartbeat messages.
+Other services (Grafana, Loki) are discovered once at startup because they don't need to be included in heartbeat messages.

 **Note**: This only happens if you've installed the monitoring stack.
 If you haven't enabled monitoring, you won't see these logs.